Gallery-of-Kaeon/Kaeon-FUSION/README.md

 ### Is Kaeon FUSION bound to the JVM?

-We wrote our implementation of Kaeon FUSION in Java because we saw Java as the most effective way to quickly and efficiently get the project off the ground.
+We wrote our implementation of Kaeon FUSION in Java because it was the language our team had the most experience in at the beginning of the project, and because the JVM's dynamic class loader made developing the interface's ability to dynamically load at runtime far easier than it would have been in a language that compiles to native code.

 However,
 an implementation of Kaeon FUSION can be written in any language and for any platform, as long as it conforms to the rules laid out in the specification.